syarifmaulana/syarifmaulana/README.md

 - 👋 Hi, I’m @syarifmaulana
-- 🌱 Currently I am learning DataAnalytics with #Python.
+- 🌱 Currently I am learning:
+-     DataAnalytics with #Python.
+-     BackEnd with #JavaScript.
-- 👀 I’m interested in Data, Python, Machine Learning, Ubuntu.
+- 👀 I’m interested in Data, Python, BackEnd System.
 I am also taking some online courses.

 ### 🔍 You Can Find Me at